Life As a Music Composer or Arranger

 - Guide musicians during rehearsals, performances, or recording sessions.

-These are the skills Music Composers and Arrangers say are the most useful in their careers:
+When polled, Music Composers and Arrangers say the following skills are most frequently used in their jobs:

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.